Credits required

 Gloria Crisp, Ed.D.

-Gloria is an associate professor in the adult and higher education program.
+Gloria is a professor in the adult and higher education program.
 Her research, supported by the National Science Foundation, the Association for Institutional Research and the Hispanic Association of Colleges and Universities, is focused toward studying the relationship between promising and high impact programs and students’ academic success outcomes at colleges and universities.

 Bach Mai Dolly Nguyen, Ph.D.